lastdev/Addons/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v8
+## Changed in v12

-* Show all the "Treasures of" items on the minimap by default
-* Make the Dragon Glyphs display a bit bigger on the map
+* Show the Great Swog on the map if you've got coins for it
-* Assorted new rares and loot and packs
+* Assorted rare updates and packs